 “Your… girlfriend, sir?”
 Andrea repeats.

 “Yes.
 My girlfriend.
-Make sure all of the required people are aware.
+Make sure all of the required people are informed.
 Is that clear?”
 Andrea fights a smirk.

 “Yes, sir,” she says in her usual professional manner.
 I turn to my office, go inside and close the door.
 Elena storms into my office two steps behind me.